martinfelis/blendalot/doc/design.md

 * Enables animators to add custom math for blend inputs or to adjust other inputs (e.g. LookAt or IK targets).
-* Together with "Support of multiple output sockets" this can be used to add input parameters that affect multiple node inputs.
+* Together with "Support of multiple output ports" this can be used to add input parameters that affect multiple node inputs.

 ### Effects on the graph topology